aklinker1/zeta/README.md

 ## OpenAPI and Validation

 Zeta supports any validation library that implements the ["Standard Schema" spec](https://standardschema.dev/#what-schema-libraries-implement-the-spec).
-However, the spec does not include standards for defining JSON schemas, required to generate OpenAPI specs.
+However, the spec does not include standards for creating JSON schemas, required to generate OpenAPI specs.

 So for Zeta to properly generate OpenAPI specs, you need to pass in a `schemaAdapter` to the top-level app instance.